libdriver/ads1115/CONTRIBUTING.md

     #endif
     ```

-19. Use <> for system headers and " " for users.
+19. Use <> for system headers and " "  for users headers.

-20. Define the length of the array, try to use the macro definition to express the length.
+20. Try to use the macro definition to express the length of array.

-21. Global variables and static variables need to be added in front of g_ and s_.
+21. Global variables and static variables need to be added in front of  "g_" and "s_".

-22. The unified format of macro definition function operation is XXXX (HANDLE, FUC), macro definitions and variables are all capitalized, and there are no underscores before and after.
+22. The unified format of macro definition function operation is "XXXX (HANDLE, FUC)", macro definitions and variables are all capitalized and there are no underscores before and after.

-23. Header files only contain external declarations and structures, do not expose internal information, and do not define variables in header files.
+23. Header files only contain external declarations and structures.
+Do not expose internal information and define variables in header files.

 24. Include only required references, redundant references should be removed.

 25. The program needs to be designed in layers.
 The header file can only include the lower-level program in the upper-level program.
 It is strictly forbidden for the lower-level program to include the upper-level program.
 If necessary, a public interface should be defined.

-26. Each .c file needs to have a .h counterpart with the same name.
+26. Each .c file needs to have an .h file counterpart with the same name.

 27. Header files prohibit circular dependencies.

-28. A header file must be self-contained, compile independently, and not depend on other header files.
+28. A header file must be self-contained and compile independently.

-29. The function can only be used by including the .h file, and the use of the function by extern is strictly prohibited.
+29. The function can only be used by including the .h file and the use of the function by extern is strictly prohibited.

 30. The program needs to be modularized and divided into multiple .c combinations.

-31. Contains multiple programs sorted by stability and ascending order.
+31. Including multiple headers should be sorted by stability and ascending order.

     ```c
     #include <a.h>